tucats/ego/docs/LANGUAGE.md

 global value can only be used with template functions.
 {% endraw %}

-## @type static|dynamic <a name="at-type"></a>
+## @type strict|relaxed|dynamic <a name="at-type"></a>

-You can temporarily change the language settings to allow static typing of data only.
-When in static mode,
+You can temporarily change the language settings control when type checking is strict, relaxed, or dynamic.

+When in strict mode,

 * All values in an array constant must be of the same type
 * You cannot store a value in a variable of a different type
 * You cannot create or delete structure members

+When in relaxed mode,

+* If possible a value will be converted before being stored to match the type of the receiving variable
+* In expressions, data types will automatically be promoted to the most complex type in the expression

+When in dynamic mode,

+* Any value will be converted to the required type for any operation, automatically

 This mode is effective only within the current statement block (demarcated by "{" and "}" characters).
 When the block finishes, type enforcement returns to the state of the previous block.
-This value is controlled by the static-types preferences item or command-line option.
+This value is controlled by the types preferences item or command-line option.